Skip to main content

 Offer different providers to different teams

 To give different teams access to different providers, create a separate model provider service for each and grant EXECUTE accordingly.
 For example, create one service for a lower-cost provider for general use and another for a premium provider for a smaller group.
-See Create and manage model provider services.
+See Create and manage external model providers (model provider services).

 SQL